 The air sparkled with a clarity that struck him as diamondlike and surreal; wind buffeted the Jeep.
 They went by the Government Camp rest rooms: a long, straight building, with steeply pitched tin roof.
 People hurried in from their cars, heads down, clutching windbreakers and parkas.
 A few hundred yards later, off to the left, the exit to Timberline Lodge marked the crest of the pass.
 A parting gust shook them, and they wended down among sunny, becalmed slopes.

 Steve fell into a contemplative mood, his stomach tightening a little now and then at signs of progress.
 They crawled through the heart of the Cascades and the alpine lake country, with exits a few miles apart reading Frog Lake, Timothy Lake, Clear Lake.
 The ghost of his reflection in the side window brooded over the flickering scenery: the fir trees mixed with golden aspen and pine, an understory of vine maple.
 Did he have a good face?
 It was broad but starting to flatten at the cheeks and along the jaw.
-His blond hair flashed in the sun gaps between the trees; his wolfish amber eyes seemed deep, eyes a girl could maybe take seriously.
+His blond hair flashed in the sun gaps between the trees; his amber eyes looked wolfish.

 An hour and a half to go.